-- We have developed a framework for analyzing the appweb interfaces in Android applications.
+- We have developed a framework for analyzing the app-web interfaces in Android applications.
 We identify three features for a successful methodology: triggering of the app-web interfaces, detection of malicious content, and provenance to identify the responsible parties.
 We incorporate appropriate solutions for the above features and have implemented a robust system to automatically analyze app-web interfaces.
 The system is capable of continuous operation with little human intervention. - As part of our triggering app-web interfaces, we developed a novel technique to interact with UI widgets whose internals do not appear in the GUI hierarchy.
-We develop a computer graphics-based algorithm to find clickable elements inside such widgets. - In order to assist with determining the provenance of identified malicious links, we conducted a systematic study to associate ad networks with ad library packages in existing applications.
-Our study reveals 201 ad networks and their associated ad library packages.
-To the best of our knowledge, this is the largest number of ad libraries identified. - We deployed our system for a period of two months in two continents, with one location in Northwestern University campus and the other in Zhejiang University campus.
+We develop a computer graphics-based algorithm to find clickable elements inside such widgets. - We deployed our system for a period of two months in two locations, one in North America and another in China.
 We studied over 600,000 applications from Google Play and four Chinese stores for a period of two months and identified hundreds of malicious files and other scam campaigns.
 We present a number of interesting findings and case studies in an attempt to characterize the malware and scam landscape that can be found at the app-web interface.
-As some examples, we have found rogue ad networks propagating rogue applications; scams enticing users by claiming to give away free products propagating through both in-app advertisements and links embedded in applications; and SMS trojans propagating through well-known ad networks.
+As some examples, we have found rogue ad networks propagating rogue applications; scams enticing users by claiming to give away free products propagating through both in-app advertisements and links embedded in applications; and dangerous SMS trojans propagating through wellknown ad networks. - In order to assist with determining the provenance of the identified malicious links, we conducted a systematic study to associate ad networks with ad library packages in existing applications.
+We apply the MinHash [6] and LSH [7] techniques to greatly improve the efficiency.
+The system is also incremental, allowing new apps to be analyzed on demand.
+Our study reveals 242 ad networks and their associated ad library packages.
+To the best of our knowledge, this is the largest number of ad libraries identified.
+We also analyze the popularity of the applications to help us understand the distribution of ad libraries in the markets.

+The manuscript extends our conference version [8] in the following important ways: (a)We apply the MinHash [6] and LSH [7] techniques to greatly improve the efficiency of finding ad libraries system.
+This demonstrates the scalability of the approach, even when applied to a large number of applications.
+We found 40 new ad libraries in 300,000 applications.
+The system is also incremental, allowing new apps to be analyzed on demand(Section 3). (b)We add the popularity part to help us know about the ad libraries distribution of markets.
 In our findings, we have detected both applications embedding links leading to malicious content as well as advertisements that are malicious.
 We note that the two cases are different in terms of which party is to blame: the application developer, or others like the advertisement networks.
-Our results indicate that in both the cases, the users can be offered better protection on the Android ecosystem by screening out offending applications that embed links leading to malicious content as well as making ad networks more accountable for their ad content.
+Our results indicate that in both cases, the users can be offered better protection on the Android ecosystem by screening out offending applications that embed links leading to malicious content as well as making ad networks more accountable for their ad content.

 The rest of this paper is organized as follows.
-Section II presents the necessary background.
-Our methodology is presented in Section III while Section IV discusses implementation details.
-Section V and VI presents our results and some interesting findings characterizing the studied malware and scam landscape.
-Miscellaneous relevant aspects are discussed in Section VII and related work is presented in Section VIII.
-Finally, we conclude in Section IX.
+Section 2 presents the necessary background.
+Our methodology is presented in Section 4 while Section 5 discusses implementation details.
+Section 6 and 6.6 presents our results and some interesting findings characterizing the studied malware and scam landscape.
+Related work is presented in Section 7.
+Finally, we conclude in Section 8.